Rembrandt: Career

 At the end of 1631, Rembrandt moved to Amsterdam, a city rapidly expanding as the business and trade capital.
 He began to practice as a professional portraitist for the first time, with great success.
 He initially stayed with an art dealer, Hendrick van Uylenburgh, and in 1634, married Hendrick's cousin, Saskia van Uylenburgh.
 Saskia came from a respected family: her father Rombertus was a lawyer and had been burgomaster (mayor) of Leeuwarden.
 The couple married in the local church of St. Annaparochie without the presence of Rembrandt's relatives.
 In the same year, Rembrandt became a citizen of Amsterdam and a member of the local guild of painters.
 He also acquired a number of students, among them Ferdinand Bol and Govert Flinck.

 In 1635, Rembrandt and Saskia rented a fashionable lodging with a view of the river Amstel.
 In 1637, Rembrandt moved upriver to Vlooienburg, in a building on the previous site of the current Stopera.
-In May 1639 they moved to a recently modernized house in the upscale 'Breestraat' with artists and art dealers; Nicolaes Pickenoy, a portrait painter, was his neighbor.
+In May 1639 they moved to a recently modernised house in the upscale 'Breestraat' with artists and art dealers; Nicolaes Pickenoy, a portrait painter, was his neighbour.
 The mortgage to finance the 13,000 guilder purchase would be a cause for later financial difficulties.
 (Note: Rembrandt promised the owner—a woman with mental problems—to pay a quarter of the purchase price within a year; the rest within five to six years.
 For some reason the purchase was not registered at the town hall and had to be renewed in 1653.)
 The neighborhood sheltered many immigrants and was becoming the Jewish quarter.
-It was there that Rembrandt frequently sought his Jewish neighbors to model for his Old Testament scenes.
+It was there that Rembrandt frequently sought his Jewish neighbours to model for his Hebrew Bible scenes.

 One of the great patrons at the early stages of his career was Amsterdam statesman Andries de Graeff.